MicrosoftDocs/win32-pr.it-it/desktop-src/HyperV_v2/msvm-synthetickeyboard-reset.md

 ## <a name="return-value"></a>Valore restituito

-In caso di esito positivo, restituisce 0; in caso contrario, restituisce un errore.
+In caso di esito positivo, restituisce 0.
+In caso contrario, restituisce un errore.

 <dl> <dt>